Ermlab/scrumlab/README.md

 For non-comercial and opensource projects - MIT license

-For comercial us - please contacta us office@ermlab.com
+For comercial use - please contact us office@ermlab.com